July 16, 2019

 Most of us learned the basics of sexual wellness in a painfully awkward adolescent health class, but many adults forget just how important these lessons are.
 For any sexually active person, responsible pleasure is a must—not just for you, but for your partner as well.

 Unfortunately, too many sexually active people feel embarrassed discussing sexual health, avoiding potentially uncomfortable, but necessary, conversations about sexually transmitted diseases (STD).
 This shame is more than an unnecessary burden – it’s dangerous.
-Fear of embarrassment and judgement is an all too common excuse to avoid heading to the doctor’s office for a routine STD screening, with only 12 percent of young people age 15 to 24 tested in the last year.
+Fear of embarrassment and judgement is an all too common excuse to avoid heading to the doctor’s office for a routine STD screening.
 With undiagnosed STDs causing infertility in roughly 24,000 women a year and costing the U.S. about $16 billion annually, regular STD testing is more important than ever.
 So, what can you do to maintain sexual wellness for you and your partner?

 This will vary for everyone, primarily based on how many sexual partners you have, or how many sexual partners your partner has.
 Some basic recommendations for STD testing follow, but you should talk to your doctor about what's right for your lifestyle.